watrall/omeka-classic-do-installation/README.md

-# Omeka Classic Digital Ocean Manual Installation Tutorial
+# Omeka Classic Manual Installation Tutorial

 This repository contains a step-by-step guide for installing [Omeka Classic](https://omeka.org/classic/) on a [DigitalOcean Droplet](https://www.digitalocean.com/).
 It is written with **students, scholars, and cultural heritage professionals** in mind — people who are experts in their own fields but may not have much technical background.